idea-discovery

 Overview

-This skill chains four sub-skills into a single automated pipeline:
+This skill chains sub-skills into a single automated pipeline:

 Each phase builds on the previous one's output.
-The final deliverable is a validated IDEA_REPORT.md with ranked ideas, pilot results, and a suggested execution plan.
+The final deliverables are a validated idea-stage/IDEA_REPORT.md with ranked ideas, plus a refined proposal (refine-logs/FINAL_PROPOSAL.md) and experiment plan (refine-logs/EXPERIMENT_PLAN.md) for the top idea.

 Constants